CANCELLATION OF REMOVAL & DEPORTATION DEFENSE IN OHIO

 Columbus Immigration Lawyer

 There are many different reasons individuals could find themselves in removal proceedings, or facing possible deportation.
 Some of these causes can include immigration status violations, criminal convictions, unlawful entry and many others.
 If you are facing deportation or removal proceedings, then you have a lot at stake.
 You entire life could drastically change, and you could potentially be separated from loved ones you have here in the United States.
-While you might feel helpless about your situation, there is a chance an Ohio immigration attorney from the Law Offices of Jonathan A. Bartell, LLC can help you remain in the country.
+While you might feel helpless about your situation, there is a chance an Ohio immigration attorney from Jonathan A. Bartell, Attorney with Margaret W. Wong & Associates can help you remain in the country.

 Our firm is dedicated to skillful and aggressive representation of our clients.
 We have significant experience handling difficult cases, so you can be sure that we will not deny you based on the difficulty of your case.
 We have provided some basic information about deportation defense below so you can have a better understanding about deportation and the various strategies for deportation defense.